Connect with others who understand.

 What Are the Next Steps After the Test?

 People usually undergo additional genetic counseling after receiving their test results to ensure that they and their family members understand them.
-Depending on the results, your health care provider or cardiologist may recommend more tests.
+Depending on the results, your healthcare provider or cardiologist may recommend more tests.

 For example, if your genetic test results show that you are genotype-positive for a mutation associated with HCM, your doctor may recommend additional testing.
 They may do an echocardiogram, a noninvasive test that uses ultrasound to look at the structure of your heart to determine if its walls are thickened.
+They may also recommend an electrocardiogram (ECG or EKG), cardiac MRIs, stress tests, or other diagnostic procedures.

 Treatments for HCM can include: